 Location: When possible, always park your ride somewhere well lit and in eyesight to a store top camera or the majority of foot traffic.
-A that is out in the open with other that offer multiple opportunities for a thief to be seen is one less likely to be messed with.
+A vehicle that is out in the open with other nearby vehicles that offer multiple opportunities for a thief to be seen is one less likely to be messed with.

 Gear: Whenever I have the truck loaded down I always make sure that I run some simple cables or bike locks with a lock through and around my gear on the exterior of the truck.
 Don't be fooled, this is only a deterrent, but oftentimes that is all that is needed.
-There is no such thing as a so adding layers of deterrents is the best option.
+There is no such thing as a perfect platform so adding layers of deterrents is the best option.
 Be sure to store expensive items such as camera equipment, laptops, iPad, wallets, and purses inside a container or under the seat while parked.
 I try to do this at all times, not just overnight somewhere foreign.
 And of course, remember to lock the doors....without the keys inside.

-Communications: I always ensure that I have a good for communication with me and that they are fully charged.
+Communications: I always ensure that I have a good system for communication with me and that they are fully charged.
 Whether it be a cell phone under my pillow or a radio when reception is not the best, communication is a top priority in the case of any emergency.
-Having the to communicate in an emergency can expedite getting the help you may need.
+Having the capability to communicate in an emergency can expedite getting the help you may need.
 It is also wise to inform someone whether friends or family where you are staying or exploring.

 Personal Protection: Not everyone or every situation needs a firearm or a blade, but if you are responsible, knowledgeable and licensed, carrying one is a